ogdabou/simple-kibana-plugin/README.md

 ---

+Mapbox token: Put your mapbox token in `public/vis.js`

 ## development

 See the [kibana contributing guide](https://github.com/elastic/kibana/blob/master/CONTRIBUTING.md) for instructions setting up your development environment.
 Once you have completed that, use the following yarn scripts.